robotpy/robotpy-docs/dev/porting.rst

 * Member variables such as ``m_foo`` should be converted to ``self.foo``
 * Private/protected functions (but NOT variables) should start with an underscore
-* Always retain original javadoc documentation, and convert it to the appropriate standard python docstring (see below)
+* Always retain original Javadoc documentation, and convert it to the appropriate standard Python docstring (see below)

 Converting javadocs to docstrings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is an HTML page in devtools called ``convert_javadoc.html`` that you can
 use.
 The way it works is you copy a Java docstring in the top box (you can also
-paste in a  function definition too) and it will output a python docstring in
+paste in a function prototype too) and it will output a Python docstring in
 the bottom box.
 When adding new APIs that have documentation, this tool is
 invaluable and will save you a ton of time -- but feel free to improve it!